Karlie Redd Sizzles In Red Hot Teddy

-Karlie Redd from Love & Hip Hop has been keeping her two million Instagram followers on their toes with a series of striking photos.
+Karlie Redd from Love & Hip Hop has been keeping her 2 million Instagram followers on their toes with a series of striking photos.
 She’s also been promoting a variety of intimacy-related events.

 This included a sizzling update from three days ago, which showed Karlie rocking a lacy teddy.
 The lingerie had an “x” design on her midriff, and featured a shimmery strap that cinched her waist.
 The revealing cut of the teddy meant that Redd flaunted her cleavage, while she posed standing up and facing the camera straight-on.

-The rapper gave a coy look as she parted her lips slightly, and struck a flirtatious pose.
+The rapper gave a coy look as she parted her lips slightly and struck a flirtatious pose.
 She placed her right hand on her cheek, and her left hand in between her upper thighs.

 Meanwhile, her hair was worn down and appeared to be blowing in the wind.